Kees van Dongen

 Like many before him, Van Dongen was entranced by the quality of light and dazzling waters of Venice.
 Since the Renaissance, Venetian painters such as Titian and Veronese were famed for their dazzling use of colour, setting the ‘colorito’ of Venice against the ‘disegno’ (drawing) of Florence.
 Van Dongen as one of the original Fauve artists, understood colour, and in ‘Venise Seuil des Eaux (project d'illustration)’ proves himself a worthy heir to this Venetian line.

 In a mirage of blues, this work exudes energy and spontaneity.
 It is a study for one of the eleven illustrations Van Dongen made for Paul Leclère’s 1925 book ‘Venise-Seuil des Eaux’.
 This drawing also relates to the major painting ‘La laguna di Venezia’, in which Van Dongen uses the depictions of both the gondolier and central figure.

 Reaching the height of his fame in the 1920s, Van Dongen was lauded for his ability to portray the beau monde of Parisian society.
 His works are held in major public collections such as Museum of Modern Art, New York; Petit Palais, Geneva and the Stedelijk Museum, Amsterdam.

-Private Collection, Paris (purchased from the above in 2009)
+Private Collection, Paris (acquired from the above 2009)